GentritIbishi/Image_Recognition_Task_Execution_Times_in_Mobile_Edge/README.md

 IMAGE

+## After all results - Decision

+After analyzing all the results, we saw that classification with more data performs better than regression, so we decided to use classification for prediction, since it is more accurate, with a larger amount of data.

 ## Usage

 To replicate this analysis or apply the methodology to similar datasets, ensure the following libraries are installed: